 “Jerusalem, Three Faiths, and the 1969 Al-Aqsa Mosque Arson,” Connections: Humanities and Social Sciences Conference.
+University of Lethbridge.
 Lethbridge, Alberta.
 May 3-5, 2019.

 “‘People Like You Don’t Deserve It’: Professional Wrestling as a Reflection of Domestic Racial Tensions,” American Historical Association Annual Meeting.
 Chicago, Illinois.
 January 3-6, 2019.

-“Discovery or Deception?: Fernand Navarra’s 1969 Expedition and the Search for Noah’s Ark,” University of Lethbridge Research in Religious Studies Conference.
+“Discovery or Deception?: Fernand Navarra’s 1969 Expedition and the Search for Noah’s Ark,” Research in Religious Studies Conference.
+University of Lethbridge.
 Lethbridge, Alberta.
 May 5-6, 2018.

 “1968-1969: Major League Baseball’s Rock Bottom and Rebound,” Far West Popular Culture Association/American Culture Association Conference.
 Las Vegas, Nevada.
 February 23-25, 2018.

-“The Legacy of Swami Vivekananda’s 1893 Address to the World’s Parliament of Religions,” University of Lethbridge Research in Religious Studies Conference.
+“The Legacy of Swami Vivekananda’s 1893 Address to the World’s Parliament of Religions,” Research in Religious Studies Conference.
+University of Lethbridge.
 Lethbridge, Alberta.
 April 28-29, 2006.

 “A Sociological History of the British Fashion System, 1846-1945,” guest lecture for Sociology 102: Social Institutions and Processes.
-College of the Rockies, Cranbrook, BC.
+College of the Rockies.
+Cranbrook, British Columbia.
 January 19-20, 2006.

-“From Tyburn to Room 101: Fielding, Thackeray, and Orwell on Capital Punishment,” English Graduate Student Colloquium, Carleton University.
+“From Tyburn to Room 101: Fielding, Thackeray, and Orwell on Capital Punishment,” English Graduate Student Colloquium.
+Carleton University.
 Ottawa, Ontario.
 April 14, 2005.

-“Exodus to the Promised Land: Soviet Mennonites and World War II,” Underhill Graduate Student Colloquium, Carleton University.
+“Exodus to the Promised Land: Soviet Mennonites and World War II,” Underhill Graduate Student Colloquium.
+Carleton University.
 Ottawa, Ontario.
 March 3-4, 2005.

-“Cultural Values Reflected in Medieval Literature: Beowulf, The Song of Roland, and The Canterbury Tales,” Medieval and Renaissance Cultural Studies Graduate Conference, University of Calgary.
+“Cultural Values Reflected in Medieval Literature: Beowulf, The Song of Roland, and The Canterbury Tales,” Medieval and Renaissance Cultural Studies Graduate Conference.
+University of Calgary.
 Calgary, Alberta.
 April 16-17, 2004.

+Miles Davis picture (cropped) courtesy of William P. Gottlieb (Public Domain).
 Jerusalem picture (cropped) courtesy of Andrew Shiva (Creative Commons Attribution-Share Alike 4.0 International).
 Vivekananda picture courtesy of Manjappabg (Creative Commons Attribution-Share Alike 3.0 Unported).Tyburn picture courtesy of John D. Smith of Cwmbran, Wales (Creative Commons Attribution 3.0 Unported)